pagekit/docs/developer-basics/translation.md

 The finished translation files have to be located in the `languages` folder of your extension, i.e. in `languages/de_DE/`.

 ## How a locale is determined
 When the Installer is run, the locale is selected manually.
 This can later be changed in the Pagekit admin panel (_System / Localization_).
-You can set a different locale for frontend and administration panel.
+You can set a different locale for frontend and admin panel.

 **Note** You can only select languages that are available for the system extension.